zhuxiangru/Winoground-T2I/README.md

 - ⬜ Code for Data Collection
 - ⬜ Code for Evaluating the Reliability of Metrics from 4 Perspectives
 - ⬜ Results of Human Evaluation and Code for the Annotation Interface
-- ⬜ Code for the improved version of LLMs with self-verification
+- ⬜ Code for the improved version of LLMScore with self-verification

 # Dataset